mkinsey/digit-classifier/readme.md

 ![A handwritten three](img/mnist3.png)

-This project was inspired by a [Kaggle Competition](https://www.kaggle.com/c/digit-recognizer/data).
+This project was inspired by the Digit Regognizer [Kaggle Competition](https://www.kaggle.com/c/digit-recognizer/data).

 ## LDA

+Linear Discriminant Analysis projects the vectors into a subspace that maximizes the between class variance.
+This projection can then be used as a naive classifier.
+Let us examine the effectiveness of this approach...

 ## KNN

 ## Results